Badgerati/Pode/docs/Tutorials/Logging/Methods/Custom.md

 # Custom

-Sometimes you don't want to log to a file, or the terminal; instead you want to log to something better, like LogStash, Splunk, Athena, or any other central logging platform.
-Although Pode doesn't have these inbuilt (yet!) it is possible to create a custom logging method, where you define a ScriptBlock with logic to send logs to these platforms.
+Sometimes you don't want to log to a file, or the terminal; instead you want to log to different provider, like LogStash, Splunk, Athena, or any other central logging platform.
+Although Pode doesn't have these inbuilt (yet!) it is possible to create a custom logging Method, where you define a ScriptBlock with logic to send logs to these platforms.
+To do this you can use [`New-PodeLogCustomMethod`](../../../../Functions/Logging/New-PodeLogCustomMethod).

-These custom method can be used for any log type - Requests, Error, or Custom.
+These custom Methods can be used for any log Type - Requests, Error, or Custom Types.

 The ScriptBlock you create will be supplied two arguments:

-1. The item to be logged.
+1. The transformed log item to be logged.
 This could be a string (from Requests/Errors), or any custom type.
-2. The options you supplied on [`New-PodeLoggingMethod`](../../../../Functions/Logging/New-PodeLoggingMethod).
+2. The options you supplied on [`New-PodeLogCustomMethod`](../../../../Functions/Logging/New-PodeLogCustomMethod).

 ## Examples

 ### Send to S3 Bucket

-This example will take whatever item is supplied to it, convert it to a string, and then send it off to some S3 bucket in AWS.
+This example will take whatever transformed log item is supplied to it, convert it to a string, and then send it off to some S3 bucket in AWS.
 In this case, it will be logging Requests:

 ```powershell
 $s3_options = @{